di-unipi-socc/TosKeriser/README.md

 #### Filter
 This phase scan all the groups and all the nodes in order to find out what has to be completed.
 A node is considered eligible to be updated if it:
 - is of type `tosker.nodes.Software`
+- is a bottom component
 - has a `host` require without a target node
 - is selected to be updated, by default all nodes are selected

-If the user uses the *force mode* the second constraint is eliminated.
+If the user uses the *force mode* the third constraint is removed.

 Instead, a group is eligible to be updated if at least a node in the group is eligible to be updated.